modem7/modem7/README.md

 ### :man_technologist: About Me :
 - :telescope: I’m working as a Managed SIEM Infrastructure Engineer and contributing to frontend and backend in my spare time as a hobby.

-- :seedling: Exploring Technical Content Writing.
+- :seedling: Creating Technical Content Writing.

 - :zap: In my free time, I work on my home lab, enjoy socialising and keep up with the latest tech trends and news.